 This behavior is called 'bunting' and is considered one of the highest compliments that your cat can give to you.

 Just be thankful this is the only way he marks his territory on you!

 10. When a cat brings you a mouse it means he likes you!

 A lot of cat owners think that when a cat brings a mouse into the house that he’s either misbehaving or just being mean.
 However, it actually is a sign of affection towards his owners.
 When a cat is happy with their owners and household, they want to let you know.
-However, since cats can’t talk, they are forced to show us in the only way they know how… which is by bringing us a gift, in this case a mouse.
+However, since cats can’t talk, they are forced to show us in the only way they know how… which is by bringing us a gift.
+Which, in this case, is a mouse!

 11. Cats have sort of a “Natural GPS”.

-What I mean by this is… You can take a cat far away from its home and it will be able to find its way back, whether it’s a natural instinct or something else.
+Which basically means you can take a cat far away from its home and it will be able to find its way back most of the time.
 You can think of it like birds that migrate for the winter.
-They, somehow, already know where they are going.
+They somehow already know where they are going.

-There was one point in which my grandmother had a couple cats and one day a black one had nested itself underneath her car.
-I'm not sure where exactly he had positioned himself but my grandmother had driven to the store.
-When she arrived she saw him jump down and run off.
+One day a few years ago, my grandmothers cat had crawled underneath her car and found a nice spot to take a nap.
+That was, until she got into the car to head to get groceries.
+When she arrived at the store she saw him jump down and quickly run off.
 He ran so fast that she wasn't able to catch him and eventually lost sight of him.

-She thought that he was gone for good.
+My grandmother was sad and thought that he was gone for good.
 However, later that night he had shown up at the front door, begging to be let back inside.
-Regardless of his little trip, he would still venture to the same part underneath the car.
+He found his way home from the other side of town!
+Regardless of his little trip, he was still brave enough to climb underneath the car to nap.

 12. Cats have extraordinary eyes.